Dyddye/OpenHoW/doc/file-formats/FAC.md

 foreach(triangle) // sizeof = 32
 {
     1   char   triangle.U_A             // U component for Vertex_A
-    1   char   triangle.V_A             // U component for Vertex_A
+    1   char   triangle.V_A             // V component for Vertex_A

     1   char   triangle.U_B             // U component for Vertex_B
     1   char   triangle.V_B             // V component for Vertex_B